sekcja-memow/logistics-regression/docs/docs.md

 4. `RMSPropOptimizer`
 5. `AdamOptimizer`

-The basic difference in the operation of these algorithms consists in their ability to bypass places where the cost function is not very variable, and they are able to find the optimum faster than basic gradient descent algorithm.
+The basic difference in these algorithms' operation consists of their ability to bypass places where the cost function is not very variable.
+They can find the optimum faster than the basic gradient descent algorithm.

 ##### 3.1 `GradientDescentOptimizer`
 Gradient descent is a first-order iterative optimization algorithm for finding a local minimum of a differentiable function.
 [Read more](https://en.wikipedia.org/wiki/Gradient_descent)